Telephone numbers in Estonia

 Telephone numbers in Estonia follow a closed telephone numbering plan.

 The numbering plan of Estonia was reorganised from 1 May 2003 into closed numbering plan.
 All calls inside Estonia are local; trunk codes are not used.

 Landline phone numbers have 7 digits, mobile numbers can have either 7 or 8 digits, machine-to-machine (M2M) numbers can be up to 12 digits.

 Telephone numbers are portable between locations and operators.

-The country code for Estonia is +372, adopted in 1993.
-This replaced the +7 014 area code, used under Soviet rule.
+The country code for Estonia is +372.
+The country does not use trunk prefix.
+During the Soviet period and until the transition in 1993, Estonia used the +7 014 area code.